machaao/llama-net/README.md

 ## Model Setup

-### Model Requirements
+### LLM Model Requirements

-LlamaNet requires models in **GGUF format** (GGML Universal Format).
+LlamaNet requires LLM models in **GGUF format** (GGML Universal Format).
 GGUF is the modern format used by llama.cpp for efficient inference.

 ### Download Sources